zdravkov/kendo-docs/api/web/progressbar.md

 ### complete

-Fired when the value of the **ProgressBar** has reached the maximum value for the first time.
+Fired when the value of the **ProgressBar** reaches the maximum value.

 > **Important** The event is not fired during the initialization of the widget, even when the initial value is equal to the maximum value.